-On the continental shelves off eastern Canada from Labrador to the Scotian Shelf, intense vertical mixing and convection during winter produce a homogeneous cold upper layer that overlays a warmer deeper layer or occasionally may extend to the bottom.
+On the continental shelves off eastern Canada from Labrador to the Scotian Shelf, intense vertically mixing and convection during winter produce a homogeneous cold upper layer that overlays a warmer deeper layer or occasionally may extend to the bottom.
 With spring heating, ice melt and increased river runoff, a warm low-saline surface layer develops.
-The strong stratification in this upper layer inhibits heat transfer downwards, and the waters below remain cold throughout the spring and summer.
+The strong stratification in this upper layer inhibits downward heat transfer, and the waters below remain cold throughout the spring and summer.
 The latter are called the cold intermediate layer (CIL) waters.

-Three standard hydrographic transects (off Seal Island across Hamilton Bank, off Bonavista Bay and along 47°N to Flemish Cap) have been occupied during the summer and autumn by the Northwest Atlantic Fisheries Centre in St. John's, Newfoundland in most years since 1950.
-The areal extent of the CIL along each transect (as defined by waters <0°C) is plotted in Fig. 22.
+Three standard hydrographic transects (off Seal Island across Hamilton Bank, off Bonavista Bay and along 47°N to Flemish Cap) have been occupied during the summer and autumn by the Northwest Atlantic Fisheries Center in St. John's, Newfoundland in most years since 1950.
+The areal extent of the CIL in summer along each transect (as defined by waters <0°C) is plotted in Fig. 21.
 The annual variability in the cross-sectional areas of the CIL are highly correlated between transects (Petrie et al., 1992).
 In 1996, the CIL area off Bonavista was about 10% below normal compared to 30% above normal in 1995.
 The CIL area along the Seal Island transect also was below the long-term mean (12% below average) and along the Flemish Cap section, the CIL area fell below normal (by 4%) for the first time since 1981.
-At Seal Island and Bonavista transects. the CIL area increased relative to 1995 while on the Flemish Cap section there was a very slight decrease.
-The minimum temperatures observed in the core of the CIL off Seal Island was near -1.57°C in 1996 which is about normal.
-Along the Bonavista section it was slightly warmer-than-normal (minimum temperature of -1.55°C; anomaly of 0.08°C) and warmer still along the Flemish Cap section (temperature -1.32°C; anomaly of 0.20°C).
-The positive anomalies in the latter were the first in over 10 years as across the central portion of the Grand Bank on the Flemish Cap transect, minimum temperatures had been below the 1961-90 average since the late-1980s.
-In general, periods of colder-thannormal core temperatures are highly correlated with larger-than-normal CIL areas.
+At Seal Island and Bonavista transects, the CIL area increased relative to 1995 while on the Flemish Cap section there was a very slight decrease.
+The minimum temperatures observed in the core of the CIL off Seal Island was near -1.57°C in 1996 which is about normal for Bonavista but colder by 0.1°C along Flemish Cap.
+Across the central portion of the Grand Bank on the Flemish Cap transect, minimum temperatures have remained below the 1961-90 average since the late 1980s.
+In general, periods of colder than normal core temperatures are highly correlated with larger than normal CIL areas.